rdf-elixir/website/content/grax/schemas.md

 Above these there are a couple of special datatypes:

-- The `:any` datatype is the default when no datatype is specified  with the `:type` keyword.
+- The `:any` datatype is the default when no datatype is specified with the `:type` keyword or is assumed for the the elements when using the `list` type constructor function.
 It means the property can contain values of any datatype.
 The datatype mapping from Elixir values to XSD datatypes as described in [the table here](/rdf-ex/literals.html#typed-literals) is applied in this case.

 - The `:numeric` datatype behaves similar to the `:any` datatype, but limits the values to those of numeric datatypes.